puppetlabs-toy-chest/puppetlabs-openstack/README.md

 and the specific ip addresses of the controller node and the storage node.
 Keep in mind that your public networks can overlap with one another, as can the private networks.

-If you are running VMWare Fusion, and Vagrant with the Fusion provider, a CentOS 6.5 image is provided to help you get started.
-It is stored in the Vagrant Cloud, and will be downloaded automatically.
+If you are running VMWare Fusion, and Vagrant with the Fusion provider, please contact me (chris@openstack.org) for a CentOS 7 image if you need one to help you get started.
-See the examples/multinode and examples/allinone directories for details.

 ##Usage